swiss-territorial-data-lab/proj-qalidar/README.md

 ## Hardware requirements

 No specific requirements.
 However the dimension of the point cloud tile or the density of said point cloud can be too large for the setup's RAM.
-We conducted succefuly our tests on a machine with 16 GB of RAM and point cloud tile of dimension 2km x 2km with an approximate density of 15-20 pts/m<sup>2</sup>.
+We conducted successfully our tests on a machine with 16 GB of RAM and point cloud tile of dimension 2km x 2km with an approximate density of 15-20 pts/m<sup>2</sup>.

 ## Software Requirements